GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 - [ ] `#define` for any value other than an empty string or integer literal
 - [ ] `#if`: the conditional that follows the directive is ignored
 - [ ] `#elif`: the conditional that follows the directive is ignored

+  The conditional that follows `#if` or `#elif` is ignored because the evaluation of expressions that yield a constant has not been implemented.
+This capability would also be useful for other purposes.

 - [ ] `#pragma`: parsed but has no effect
 - [ ] `#undef`: parsed but has no effect
 - [ ] `#` operator (to define a string literal)